Fascia Blaster: When It Helps, When It Harms!Updated: May 25, 2018 Skin Health

 While spider veins are an unsightly nuisance and don’t cause pain, varicose veins are another matter!

 Varicose veins are blood vessels that have become painfully twisted and enlarged.
 Blood flow is sluggish in these veins as well.
 Pregnancy is the typical reason women develop them, but anyone with circulatory issues can be susceptible.
 They are not just unsightly.
 They can be a blood clot risk as well.
 My grandmother almost died from deep vein thrombosis (DVT) from a varicose vein.
-Following her recovery, she used witch hazel as an astringent to keep the swelling in check.
+Following her recovery, she used witch hazel extract as an astringent to keep the swelling in check.

 Using a fascia blaster in areas where varicose veins are present to improve circulation or reduce their appearance can do much more harm than good.
 Like spider veins, my practitioner warns that such a product can worsen the severity of the condition!